 - a.
-Compatibility of Formation and Injectate and Characterization of the Injection Matrix [40 CFR §§ 146.12 (e) (4), (5) and 146.14 (a) (8)]: EPA waives the requirement to sample and characterize formation fluids and the rock matrix in order to determine whether or not they are compatible with the approved injectate stream. - b.
+Compatibility of Formation and Injectate and Characterization of the Injection Matrix [40 CFR §§ 146.12 (e) (4), (5) and 146.14 (a) (8)]: EPA waives the requirement to sample and characterize formation fluids and the rock matrix in order to determine whether or not they are compatible with the approved injectate stream.
+This decision is based upon the history of injection wells on the North Slope of Alaska and of the Class I injection wells at the CRU. - b.
 Ambient Monitoring Above the Confining Zone (40 CFR §§ 146.13 (b)(1) and (4) and 146.13(d)): EPA waives the requirement to monitor the strata overlying the confining zone for fluid movement since the Permittee's application demonstrates that there are not improperly sealed, completed, or abandoned wellbore within the area of review. - c.
 Injection Zone Fracturing (40 CFR § 146.13 (a)(1)): EPA waives the prohibition against injecting at pressures that would initiate new fractures or propagate existing fractures within the injection zone so long as fractures do not propagate into the upper and lower confining zones.
-Under no circumstance may injection cause the propagation of fractures into the upper or lower confining zones. - 5.
-Injection Pressure Limitation
+Under no circumstance may injection cause the propagation of fractures into the upper or lower confining zones.

+5. Injection Pressure Limitation

 Injection pressures shall not initiate new fractures or propagate existing fractures in the upper confining zone described in the Fact Sheet.
-Neither shall the maximum injection pressure, measured at the wellhead, exceed 2,500 psi, except as follows:
+Neither shall the maximum injection pressure, measured at the wellhead, exceed 4,200 psi, except as follows: